 The HITRUST CSF is a set of security controls designed to assist organizations that work with sensitive healthcare data.
 It includes a collection of security controls designed to outline the necessary steps for an organization to be compliant with frameworks, standards, and regulations in the healthcare sector.

-The HITRUST CSF is a certifiable framework, meaning that organizations can request an independent assessment of their security controls and receive a certification stating that they meet the security requirements mandated by the HITRUST CSF.
-The ability to perform HITRUST certifications is limited to organizations approved by HITRUST.
+The HITRUST CSF is a certifiable framework, meaning that organizations can request an independent assessment of their security controls and receive a certification stating that they meet HITRUST compliance requirements.
+The ability to perform HITRUST certification is limited to organizations approved by HITRUST.

 Who Should Care About HITRUST?